 Sunday is the final day, day of forgiving – when people forgive the wrongs done against them and burn the Maslenitsa mascot, a straw doll dressed in a female costume with a pancake in her hand.
 This practice has become an almost iconic symbol of the festival, and the imminent end of winter.

-First day – Russians usually eat their first (of many) blini at 5pm on Monday with festivities continuing late into the evening.
+The first day – Russians usually eat their first (of many) blinis at 5 pm on Monday with festivities continuing late into the evening.

 The second day is for young people.
 Russians traditionally take part in snow sledding or go for winter walks.

 Symbolically the ‘sweet day’ of Maslenitsa, where restaurants and cafes in Russia’s major cities offer special menus with a huge variety of blini to try.

 On the fourth-day ice skating, cross-country skiing and feasting are common, as the Great Lent fast approaches.
 Gorky Park skating rink, in particular, comes alive with Russians celebrating Maslenitsa.